Earth's Habitat Change

 9 - Architectural Actions: Survival

-The pre-human natural scenario is long finished.
-We have to adapt to what is left.
-The inertia of the environmental damage produced cannot be stopped.
-Two actions must be taken: first, we have to live with the consequences of our industrial civilisation, eliminating all highly contaminant industrial production, optimising the rest; second, we must change our precarious habitat conscience to avoid further damage in the future.
-Oceans, land and atmosphere have been modified beyond turning-back possibilities.
-According to the majority of scientists, Geo-engineering (intervening climate in global magnitude) does not seem a good option.
-Agricultural lands, coastal and river populated areas will not remain the same, which is irrelevant considering the life-span of the Earth's evolution, but quite severe when framed in human's life-span.
-To re-balance what will be left must be our objective, and stop pollution forever, a command.
-The Argentine aircraft carrier 25 de Mayo pictured below circa 1982 (former UK HMS Venerable R63, and Netherlands HNLMS Karel Doorman R81), seems to be the type of construction -in this case mobile and on water- that could be assimilated as architecture: a floating piece of land, a platform with a tower on top and infrastructure underneath.
-I discussed on this subject with Sir Peter Cook back in 1998, some afternoon at the Bartlett and, according to Peter, it is interesting to consider certain kind of ships (in this case, a major one), as a piece of architecture.
+To help our Earth re-balancing must be our objective.
+To stop oil, plastic and chemical pollution, a command.
+To plant billions of trees, our challenge.
+The planet will do the rest.
+It is interesting to observe that survival is more visible onboard a ship, that in any particular architecture.
+The Argentine aircraft carrier 25 de Mayo pictured below circa 1982 (former UK HMS Venerable R63, and Netherlands HNLMS Karel Doorman R81), seems to be the type of construction -in this case mobile and on water- that could be assimilated as architecture: literrally, a floating piece of land, a platform with a tower on top and infrastructure underneath.
+I discussed this subject with Sir Peter Cook back in 1998, some afternoon at the Bartlett and, according to Peter, it is possible to define certain kind of ships (in this case, a major one), as a piece of architecture, particularly when is seen from far.

 Argentine aircraft carrier 25 de Mayo (former UK HMS Venerable R63, and Netherlands HNLMS Karel Doorman R81), circa 1982.